 Cannabis businesses can benefit significantly by developing internal supply chain management talent, specifically, by hiring skilled and experienced supply chain professionals.
 Supply chain managers who know what they’re doing can improve efficiencies, reduce risks, and lower costs.

 Having the right supply chain manager in place is particularly important in the cannabis industry where businesses tend to scale quickly and supply chain challenges come from a variety of sources due to the highly regulated nature of the industry.
-A great supply chain pro can set up your supply chain network, negotiate with suppliers, manage contracts, monitor costs, and more.
+A great supply chain pro can set up your supply chain network, negotiate with suppliers, manage contracts, monitor costs, leverage technology, improve efficiencies, and more.